zweedao/Gesture-Recognition/README.md

+# Gesture Recognition

+Recognize different gestures from an IMU device, such as a flying drone or a mobile phone, using Hidden Markov Model.

+## How to run

-1) To predict:
+### To predict:

 - Put test files in 'Test' folder
 - Run this command in Terminal:
 'python predict.py'

-2) If you want to re-train the models:
+### If you want to re-train the models:

 - Put train files in 'Train' folder
 - Run this command in Terminal:
 'python train.py'